Chincheros – Moray – Ollantaytambo – Pisaq – Cusco

 - Professional English-speaking guide

-- Pick you up at your hotel on the morning of your trek departure
+- Pick up from your hotel

 - Private Transport as described in the itinerary

-- Lunch at a restaurant in the Sacred Valley
+- Lunch at a restaurant in the Sacred Valley (optional)

 What is not included?